xapian/xapian-docsprint/concepts/search/queries.rst

 to produce a more complex tree-like query structure, with the operators acting as branches within the tree.

-The most basic operators are the logical operators: OR, AND and AND_NOT.
+The most basic operators are the logical operators: OR, AND and AND_NOT
-These operators process documents which match certain queries (A and B), which have a weight assigned for each match.
-As documents pass through each operator branch, their weight is adjusted according to the type of branch, for example:
+- these match documents in the following way:

-* :xapian-just-constant:`OP_OR` - passes documents which match query A
+* :xapian-just-constant:`OP_OR` - matches documents which match query A
   *or* B (or both)
-* :xapian-just-constant:`OP_AND` - passes documents which match both
+* :xapian-just-constant:`OP_AND` - matches documents which match both
   query A *and* B
-* :xapian-just-constant:`OP_AND_NOT` - passes documents which match
+* :xapian-just-constant:`OP_AND_NOT` - matches documents which match
   query A but *not* B

-The weights of the documents are adjusted as follows:
+Each operator produces a weight for each document it matches, which depends on the weight of one or both subqueries in the following way:

-* :xapian-just-constant:`OP_OR` - passes documents with the sum of
+* :xapian-just-constant:`OP_OR` - matches documents with the sum of
   weights from A and B
-* :xapian-just-constant:`OP_AND` - passes documents with the sum of
+* :xapian-just-constant:`OP_AND` - matches documents with the sum of
   weights from A and B
-* :xapian-just-constant:`OP_AND_NOT` - passes documents with the weight
+* :xapian-just-constant:`OP_AND_NOT` - matches documents with the weight
   from A only

 Maybe
 ~~~~~

 In addition to the basic logical operators, there is an additional logical
-operator :xapian-just-constant:`OP_AND_MAYBE` which can be used to give a
+operator :xapian-just-constant:`OP_AND_MAYBE` which matches any document
-document which matches A or (A and B).
-When this operator is used, the document
+which matches A (whether or not B matches).
+If only B matches, then
-weight is adjusted so that:
+:xapian-just-constant:`OP_AND_MAYBE` doesn't match.
+For this operator, the

-1. Documents which match A and B are passed, with weight of A+B
+weight is the sum of the matching subqueries, so:

-2. Documents which match A only are passed, with weight of A
+1. Documents which match A and B match with the weight of A+B
-3. Documents which match B only are not passed
+2. Documents which match A only match with weight of A

 This allows you to state that you require some terms (A) and that other
 terms (B) are useful but not required.